avblocks/avblocks-wiki/_sources/avblocks-for-cpp/transcoder-as-decoder/aac-decoder.md

 # AAC Decoder

-This article explains how you can use Transcoder to decode an AAC ADTS elementary stream.
+This article explains how you can use [Transcoder::pull](https://doc.avblocks.com/core/latest/classprimo_1_1avblocks_1_1_transcoder.html#a8b54e4ba7db4474b0288ff57c12d538e) to decode an AAC ADTS elementary stream.

 ## Source Audio